ayan878/Namaste-React/Episode-2-Igniting App/theoery.md

 A: It is a configuration for NPM.it keeps tracking the packages version.

+## Q: What is package-lock json?

+Ans: it keeps track that what is the exact version.and it kind of lock the verison and record of exact version.package.json can have a ^Caret and ~tilde. it is maitaining the each dependency. so that what is there on my local. is the same on the production.

+## Note: if we have package.json and package.lock then we can re-generate the Node modules.

 ## Q: What is Parcel?

 A: it is a bundler it is of two types developamnet and production.